Japan corporate bank accounts in 2023

 - Under the Foreign Account Tax Compliance Act (FATCA), since 2013 Japanese banks report information on US account holders to the US Inland Revenue Service (IRS).

 - It is important that our Clients are aware of their corporate and legal obligations in Japan and that they timely fulfil the same.
-Let us know if you require Healy Consultants Group PLC’s assistance to timely and efficiently complete your legal and corporate responsibilities.
+Let us know if you require Healy Consultants Group’s assistance to timely and efficiently complete your legal and corporate responsibilities.

 Foreign exchange obligations in Japan